 Hi, I’m Sara Schaefer.
-I’m a comedian, writer, blogger, podcaster, filmmaker, gardener, and crocheter.
+I’m a stand up comedian, writer, blogger, podcaster, filmmaker, gardener, and crocheter.
 I hate chewing gum.
 I love you.

 Huge Third-Person Bio:

 Sara grew up in Richmond, Virginia, and got her higher learnings at the College of William & Mary.
 After a year of weirdness in New Orleans, she moved to New York City to pursue comedy.
 Working by day as an analyst at a securities fraud law firm, she pursued comedy at night, performing sketch, stand up, and improv all over the city.
-She gathered critical acclaim for her bi-weekly stage show, “Sara Schaefer is Obsessed With You,” for which she won the ECNY award for Best Host in 2004.
-Since, she has produced several live shows over the years, including “Video Gaga” at the Upright Citizen’s Brigade Theatre and “Get Off Your Knees” at The Bell House.
+She gathered critical acclaim for her bi-weekly stage show, “Sara Schaefer is Obsessed With You,” and has produced several live shows over the years, including “Video Gaga” at the Upright Citizen’s Brigade Theatre and “Get Off Your Knees” at The Bell House.

 In 2006, Sara became the host of AOL’s on-line music/comedy show, The DL.
 While at The DL, she interviewed hundreds of musicians and celebrities.
 From there, she began blogging for BestWeekEver.tv, and then, in 2009, she began working as the head blogger for Late Night With Jimmy Fallon.
 Her work at Late Night earned her two Emmy Awards, a third Emmy nomination, a Webby Award and a Webby nomination.